sellorm/plumber-uploader/README.md

 A really hacky implementation of a file uploader in R using the [plumber](http://plumber.trestletech.com) package.

+A request for a better way to do this has been [raised in the plumber project](https://github.com/trestletech/plumber/issues/75).

 ## Notes

 * Currently only works with text based files.
 Binary files are corrupted on upload.